-No one expects to have an accident when they’re travelling, but they do happen.
+No one expects to have an accident when they’re traveling, but they do happen.

 Ready for an upcoming trip?

-Many of us excitedly plan out an out of the country (or province) trip; counting the days as it grew nearer, meticulously scheduling each day’s itinerary, hunting for the perfect hotels or bed and breakfasts, plan your the outfits of the days and search for off-the-beaten track experiences in a warm, tropical place away from cold Winnipeg winter.
+Many of us excitedly plan out an out of the country (or province) trip; counting the days as it grew nearer, meticulously scheduling each day’s itinerary, hunting for the perfect hotels or bed and breakfasts, plan your “outfits of the days” and search for off-the-beaten-track experiences in a warm, tropical place away from cold Winnipeg winter.

-We’ve all been there… but far too often, many of us forgets to get a travel insurance and realize a little too late when the need arises.
+We’ve all been there… but far too often, many of us forget to get travel insurance and realize a little too late when the need arises.

 Travel Insurance Winnipeg: Better safe than sorry